 The Office ended in 2013.
 Usually, it takes a lot longer for a show to return.
 But in December 2017, TV Line reported NBC was in discussions to bring back The Office for the 2018–2019 season.

 Before you get too excited, keep in mind most of the original cast, including Steve Carell, would likely not return.
-Due to their commitments, the show won’t likely draw back John Krasinski, Ed Helms, Mindy Kaling, Ellie Kemper, or Craig Robinson.
+Due to their commitments, the show also wouldn’t likely draw back John Krasinski, Ed Helms, Mindy Kaling, Ellie Kemper, or Craig Robinson.
 Jenna Fischer does say she would do it, though, despite being part of a new ABC sitcom, Splitting Up Together.

 TV Line reported that the revival would still be set at the Dunder Mifflin Scranton branch, and it would feature a mix of old and new cast members.
-The Office should probably just be left alone.
-But after the success of Will & Grace, NBC seems to be all about rebooting.

 Next: Adults fell in love with this teen drama, to the surprise of many.